Raoul, Georgia

 Raoul is an unincorporated community and census-designated place (CDP) in Habersham County, Georgia, United States.
-As of the 2010 census, the CDP had a population of 2,558, up from 1,816 at the 2000 census.
+As of the 2020 census, Raoul had a population of 2,803.

 Geography

 Raoul is located in the southwest corner of Habersham County and is bordered to the northeast by the town of Alto and to the southeast by Banks County.
 Georgia State Route 13 (Gainesville Highway) forms the Banks County line at Raoul, and four-lane U.S. Route 23 (Tommy Irwin Parkway) forms the northwest edge of the community.
 Cornelia is 6 mi to the northeast, and Gainesville is 18 mi to the southwest.

 According to the United States Census Bureau, the Raoul CDP has a total area of 5.2 sqkm, of which 0.02 sqkm, or 0.33%, are water.

 Demographics

 Raoul first appeared as a census designated place in the 1990 U.S. census.